sematext/docs/docs/integration/solrcloud.md

 soft autocommits<br>**solr.indexing.commits.soft** <br>*(long counter)*                   |  count of soft auto commits index docs pending<br>**solr.indexing.docs.pending** <br>*(long gauge)* *(docs)*          |  count of pending docs autocommit max time<br>**solr.indexing.commits.auto.time.max** <br>*(long gauge)* *(ms)*  |  autocommit max time

+## FAQ

+** How do I enable JMX in Solr? **

+Add or uncomment the **<jmx/\>** directive in ```solrconfig.xml``` and restart Solr.
+See <https://wiki.apache.org/solr/SolrJmx> for more info.

+** I don't see any data on Solr and JVM reports, what is the problem? **

+You should probably enable JMX in your Solr.
+Add or uncomment the **<jmx /\>** directive in ```solrconfig.xml``` and restart Solr.
+ See <https://wiki.apache.org/solr/SolrJmx> for more info.

+** I don't see any data only in Solr Components or Errors reports, what should I do? **

+Most likely you are using the standalone variant of Solr monitor.
+In that case, Sematext agent can't collect metrics which are available only when running in-process.
+If so, switch to in-process (javaagent) version of Sematext Solr agent.

+** Why don't I see Solr index file size metric? **

+Sematext Solr agent runs as 'spmmon' user.
+Make sure this user has appropriate access permissions on Solr's index directories.
+If you cannot give 'spmmon' user the read permissions you can switch to the in-process (javaagent) version of the Sematext Solr agent.